Top 7 Welding Techniques Every Beginner Should Know

 • Easy to learn and operate

-• High deposition rate
+• Fast process with high deposition rate

-• Clean and consistent welds
+• Clean, consistent welds

 Cons: